gjwgit/innerpod/installers/README.md

 innerpod/innerpod
 ```

-To install for the local user and to make it known to Gnome and KDE,
+To install for the local user and to make it known to GNOME and KDE,
-with a desktop icon, begin by downloading the **.tar.gz** and
+with a desktop icon for their desktop, begin by downloading the **.tar.gz** and
 installing that:

 ```bash